paneldata/twinlife/metadata/study.md

 *CATI data collection:* Telephone interview with one family member (from second CATI wave onwards; before: telephone interview with each family member above the age of 10 that participated in the preceding Face-to-Face wave)

 **Survey institute:** TNS Infratest / Kantar TNS (first Face-to-Face household survey, parts of the first telephone survey); infas Institut für angewandte Sozialwissenschaft
-(parts of the first telephone survey, second Face-to-Face household survey)
+(parts of the first telephone survey, second Face-to-Face household survey and subsequent survey waves)

 **Dates of Data Collections:**